chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 We were able to ask the ArrayList for its size and whether it contained specific objects, we removed an object right out from the middle of it, and then we rechecked its size.

 ## Autoboxing with Collections
-In general, collections can hold Objects but not primitives.
+Collections can hold Objects but not primitives.

 Prior to Java 5, a common use for the so-called "wrapper classes" (e.g., Integer, Float, Boolean, and so on) was to provide a way to get primitives into and out of collections.
 Prior to Java 5, you had to "wrap" a primitive manually before you could put it into a collection.

 With Java 5, primitives still have to be wrapped, but autoboxing takes care of it for you.

 ```java